imagej/imagej.github.io/_pages/plugins/hpc-workflow-manager.md

 Each line represents a different task, each column represents a different compute-node where the task is executed on, with the exception of the first column that provides task descriptions.
 Cells that do not have a progress indicator represent nodes that either will not execute the task at all or they have not started executing the task yet.
 In the second case, a progress indicator will appear when the progress is updated to zero percent (0%) or more.

-{% include img align="center" name="spiral center" src="/media/plugins/hpc-workflow-manager-progress-running.png" caption="**Figure 8**: The job is running and the progress indicators display the progress for each task on each compute-node." %}
+{% include img align="center" name="figure 8" src="/media/plugins/hpc-workflow-manager-progress-running.png" caption="**Figure 8**: The job is running and the progress indicators display the progress for each task on each compute-node." %}

 ### Job dashboard